Eye Exams - Children......ages 0-12

-A very special program called Eye See… Eye Learn provides one pair of free eyeglasses to children in Kindergarten if they are prescribed by an eye doctor.
+A very special program called Eye See… Eye Learn provides one pair of FREE eyeglasses to children in Kindergarten if they are prescribed by an eye doctor.
 Eye See… Eye Learn is provided by the Alberta Association of Optometrists, the Government of Alberta, and eye-bar optometrists to ensure all kids have the vision correction required to see, learn and excel in school.
 Consider this fact: 25% of grade school children have vision problems that limit their potential and that 1 out of every 4 children begin grade one with an uncorrected or undiagnosed eye health or vision problem.

-If your child is entering or enrolled in kindergarten, look for the Eye See...Eye Learn package in your childs welcome package.
+If your child is entering or enrolled in kindergarten, look for the Eye See...Eye Learn package in your child's welcome package.
 Book an eye exam for your child with an eye doctor at eye-bar.

-Kids (Ages 4-12)
+Kids Eye Exams (Ages 0-18)

-For example: A child with excessive farsightedness may easily spot a Toys R’ Us a mile away, but struggle with reading or seeing the puck in a hockey game.
-Uncorrected vision problems can lead to headaches, excessive day dreaming, struggling to keep up at school and poor reading comprehension.
+For example: A child with excessive farsightedness may easily spot a Toys R’ Us sign a mile away, but struggle with reading or seeing the puck in a hockey game.
+Uncorrected vision problems such as this can lead to headaches, excessive day dreaming, struggling to keep up at school and poor reading comprehension.
 Beyond testing a child’s visual system, routine eye exams may identify weaknesses and health issues that need to be addressed during important developmental years.